RemitaNet/billing-gateway-sdk-java/README.md

 ### 6. GenerateRRR(ValidateRequest validateRequest)
 In order to complete the transaction through the Remita Payment Gateway, a Remita Retrieval Reference or RRR is required.
 This is what uniquely identifies and embodies the payment details of a transaction on the platform ecosystem.
 Calling this endpoint will generate an RRR for the biller payment.
-##### Note
-The feedback to this request will contain amountDue which is the computed total amount of the service.
+**Note:** The feedback to this request will contain amountDue which is the computed total amount of the service.
 This is the amount you are expected to debit the payer with regardless of the amount supplied by payer or the amount specified for the service.

 ````java
      public GenerateResponse generateRRR(){